 Participating preference shares allow owners to collect excess profits after the firm pays dividends, and this is in addition to the receiving of dividends.
 Apart from receiving dividends regularly, non-participating preference shares provide no such benefits.

-Convertible preference shares can be converted into equity shares if the company’s Articles of Association (AoA) are satisfied, but non-convertible preference shares have no such benefits.
+A company can convert the Convertible preference shares into equity shares if the company’s Articles of Association (AoA) are satisfied.
+However, non-convertible preference shares have no such benefits.

 A company can repurchase or claim redeemable preference shares at a set price and time, and these shares do not have a maturity date.
 On the other hand, irredeemable preference shares are not subject to such restrictions.